jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="manifests"></a>
 ###Manifest files

 Manifest files, which are named `manifest.yml` in a project's root directory, control how your project is deployed to Bluemix.
-For information about creating manifest files for a project, [see the Cloud Foundry manifest documentation][2].
-Bluemix is based on Cloud Foundry.
+For information about creating manifest files for a project, [see the Bluemix documentation about application manifests][1].

 To integrate with Bluemix, your project must have a manifest file in its root directory.
 However, you are not required to deploy based on the information in the file.
 You can specify everything in a manifest file by using `cf push` command arguments.
 To learn about the arguments, [see the Cloud Foundry Push documentation][3].
 To use the arguments, modify the **Script** field in a deployer job's configuration menu.